-In 1939, The Book of Tasty and Healthy Food was published by the Institute of Nutrition of the Academy of Medical Scientists in the USSR.
+In 1939, the Institute of Nutrition of the Academy of Medical Scientists in the USSR published The Book of Tasty and Healthy Food.
 It was filled with praise for the domestic food industry, and had lush color photographs accompanying recipes gathered from all corners of the vast Soviet realm.

 The reality of Soviet cuisine was a different story.
 Individual and artisanal production of food was banned in the mid-1930s as collective farming began.
 Ingredients were limited and the quality of food varied wildly.
 But families of government workers had access to goods that were otherwise nearly impossible to buy, such as caviar, cigarettes and sugar.

-A new book by Olga and Pavel Syutkin, called the CCCP Cookbook: True Stories of Soviet Cuisine, offers an illuminating glimpse of food during this era.
-With recipes and photographs from original Soviet cookbooks, accompanied by historical anecdotes, the CCCP Cookbook shows us what it would have been like to have dinner dictated by the State.
+A new book by Olga and Pavel Syutkin, called the CCCP Cookbook: True Stories of Soviet Cuisine, offers an illuminating glimpse of food during this era, and includes recipes and photographs from original Soviet cookbooks.
+Atlas Obscura has photographs from the book.

 Anastas Mikoyan helped bring mass production of ice cream to the USSR in the 1930s after visiting the United States.
 His interest was noted by Stalin, who said, “You, Anastas, care more about ice cream, than about communism.”
 Still, the cone above is embellished with the letters CCCP.